June 24 - Paris Arrival

 Note: Consider hotel check out later in the night for our next day's departure back to Paris.

-The high-speed Eurostar train from Amsterdam to Paris is your best bet for speed and comfort.
-It departs at 12:10 PM from Amsterdam Centraal and arrives at Paris Gare du Nord, taking as little as 3 hours and 20 minutes
+The high-speed Eurostar train from Amsterdam to Paris is your best bet for speed and comfort (3 hours and 20 min).

 Suggested time schedule: